123-dot-com/mk-order/README.md

 This is done by pulling data from Millkraft's Gmail inbox, and from the Google Form responses.

 ## Quickstarting:
-Before starting this program, make sure you have your credentials (client secrets) from your [Google Cloud Console](console.cloud.google.com).
+Before starting this program, make sure you have python3 installed, and have your credentials (client secrets) from your [Google Cloud Console](console.cloud.google.com).
 After that is done, you may follow these steps:

 1. Navigate to the directory in which this repo was cloned